Oyster Bay (hamlet), New York: Notable people

 Oyster Bay is known for the residence and summer White House of Theodore Roosevelt, Sagamore Hill (though that residence is in a nearby area known since 1927 as the Village of Cove Neck).

-Many well-known American celebrities spent their youth in this town; among its better known former residents are musician Billy Joel, who mentions the town in his song The Ballad of Billy the Kid, tennis players John McEnroe and his brother Patrick, actress Heather Matarazzo, authors Thomas Pynchon and Tracy Kidder, basketball coach Rick Pitino of Bayville, who attended St. Dominic's School here, and Sonic Youth guitarist Lee Ranaldo (Pynchon and Ranaldo attended Oyster Bay High School).
+Many well-known American celebrities spent their youth in this town.
+Among its better known former residents are musician Billy Joel, who mentions the town in his song "The Ballad of Billy the Kid"; tennis players John McEnroe and his brother Patrick; actress Heather Matarazzo; authors Thomas Pynchon and Tracy Kidder; basketball coach Rick Pitino of Bayville, who attended St. Dominic's School; composer John Barry; and Sonic Youth guitarist Lee Ranaldo (Pynchon and Ranaldo attended Oyster Bay High School).

 A less distinguished figure from the hamlet's past is Typhoid Mary, whose contagiousness was discovered following an investigation into her employment at a summer home in Oyster Bay in 1906.
-Composer John Barry lived in Oyster Bay until his death in 2011.
 William Woodward Jr., accidental victim of 1955's "Shooting of the Century" and subject of Dominic Dunne's book and NBC's The Two Mrs. Grenvilles was also a resident of Oyster Bay.

 It was also the setting of the 2000 film Meet the Parents.